Vegan Sticky Sesame Chickpeas

 Drain and rinse the chickpeas until no bubbles remain.
 Set them aside as you prepare the rest of the ingredients.

-Mince the garlic (I like using this garlic press so it’s very finely minced) and add to a saute pan with 1 tbsp avocado oil.
+Mince the garlic (I like using this garlic press so it’s very finely minced) and add to a pan with 1 tablespoon of oil.
 Saute until the garlic is slightly golden brown and very fragrant.

 Whisk together the arrowroot powder and 2 tbsp vegetable broth in a bowl and set aside.
 We’ll be using this in a minute to help thicken the sesame sauce.
 You can also use chicken stock or water instead.